ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-leader-creator.md

 Charon is in an early alpha state and is not ready to be run on mainnet
 :::

-The following instructions aim to assist the leader or creator of a group of users coordinating together to create a distributed validator cluster.
-There can only be 1 **leader** or **creator** per cluster.
+The following instructions aim to assist with the preparation of a distributed validator key generation ceremony.
+Select the *Leader* tab if you **will** be an operator participating in the cluster, and select the *Creator* tab if you **will not** be an operator in the cluster.
+This person holds no position of privilege in the cluster, they only set the initial terms of the cluster that the other operators agree to.

 <Tabs groupId="leader-creator">
   <TabItem value="leader" label="Leader" default>